Understanding peacefulness through the world news: Related Works

 \section{Related Works}

+Although peace is a central concept for the global community and peacekeepers strive for its maintenance, it has not a clear definition up to date.
+Thus, researchers are not easily guided in measuring peace and creating relevant indicators.
+Peacefulness is traditionally measured with official data, such as governmental data, surveys, and socio-economic data \cite{bruckner2010international,gries2020new, peace2011structures}.
+Similarly, the Global Peace Index (GPI), the world's leading measurement of national peacefulness \cite{gpi_report_2020}, is captured by official data, such as surveys and governmental data.
+Although they have been proven to be valid, data collected through surveys bring biases and limitations: they are costly, and time-consuming \cite{solomon2001conducting, voukelatou2020measuring}, and include errors brought from social desirability biases due to participants' inaccurate answers \cite{brenner2016lies, voukelatou2020estimating}.
+In addition, governmental and socio-economic data are hard to collect, not yearly updated and could have a lag of up to two or three years.
+Thus, they might not be correctly representing the corresponding year of the peacefulness measurement.

-Peacefulness is traditionally captured with official data, such as surveys and socioeconomic data \cite{bruckner2010international,gries2020new, peace2011structures}.
-In assessing peacefulness, the GPI explores the ongoing domestic and international conflicts, and militarisation, at a country and yearly level.
-It also seeks to determine the level of harmony or disagreement in a nation, through indicators that evaluate safety and security in society (see \nameref{appendix} or \cite{gpi_report_2019} for a detailed list of the GPI indicators).
-For example, a low level of violent crime, a low number of homicides, low presence of police forces, and harmonious relations with neighboring countries can be suggestive of peacefulness \cite{gpi2015global}.
+In assessing peacefulness, the GPI investigates the extent to which countries are involved in ongoing domestic and international conflicts and seeks to evaluate the level of harmony or discord within a nation.
+GPI is constructed from 23 indicators that broadly assess what might be described as safety and security in society \cite{gpi_report_2020} (detailed list of indicators in Appendix \nameref{appendix1}).
+Considering the biases introduced by the official data and the composite index of 23 indicators, it is difficult to have frequent peacefulness updates.

+As conflicts and violence become increasingly complex, policymakers and peacekeepers search for novel approaches to tackle the growing challenge.
+Big data and AI are potential tools to measure peace-related indicators, produce early warnings of peacefulness changes, and complement estimations from official data.